mirakl/redux-lists/readme.md

 ## Case - a blog app

 In a blogging application, we probably will have...
-Posts !
+Articles !
 Using redux, we will want to do the following operations in our app:

-- Render a list of blog posts, with only their title and eventually a quick description
+- Render a list of blog articles, with only their title and eventually a quick description
-- Render a single blog post, with all it's information
+- Render a single blog article, with all it's information

 If you are used to redux, you probably already are thinking about how you are going to store those objects in the state-tree, the action creators and the selectors that you will have to make to get that data from the tree.